13 June 2019

 Many WPC decking solutions are composed of recycled materials or products that have been made from maintained resources.

 The prolonged life of WPC decking also means that you are never having to replace materials more often than you should—therefore utilising more materials than required.

 WPC composite decking might be more costly in the beginning but this product continues to look great year after year and has virtually no cost of upkeep.
-As already stated, composite decking requires less maintenance than traditional wood decking.
+As already stated, composite decking requires less maintenance.

-This means you can spend far less time maintaining your space and reaching into your pockets and it gives you far more time to spend money on other things.
+This allows you to spend less time taking care of your area.
+It also allows you to spend less time searching in your pockets.
 WPC decking will last longer than its timber alternatives and therefore incur fewer overall costs for replacements and overhauls.

 Like everything else with WPC decking, installation is easy.

-Firstly, the substructure must be prepared and sufficient drainage must be ensured beneath the deck area.
+Firstly, you must prepare the substructure and ensure sufficient drainage beneath the area.

 The subframe should be laid with a slight gradient of 1% to 1.5% from the walls and should be laid lengthwise.
 Make sure the subframe is set from any surrounding walls or obstacles to allow for slight expansion.